Sch00ner/Notes/Semester V/Intersectionality/intersecnotes.md

 **Q:** How to locate universality in a quest for rights?

 **A:** It may not always be possible for people to agree without some kind of specificity in sight.
 This specificity will depend on the social context of those who are trying to a universal narrative.

+# 30.6.21
+## Patan Jamal Vali v State Of Andhra Pradesh
+- Judgement does dwell extensively and positively on intersectionality.
+- But, amendment that lowered threshold from intention to knowledge was in 2016.
+This was why the conviction on the ground of the PoA Act could not be upheld.
+- Only the conviction on the ground of Section 376(2) of the IPC was held.

+While disability is an empirical fact, though caste also empirically disadvantages people, it never rises to the status of empirical enough to base the judgement around.

+The judiciary is the least accountable branch of the state.
+Do we really want DYC to go wild with whatever he wants to do?
+To me, this an incredibly slippery slope.
+Taking things to their *logical conclusion* would be an outcome that is far worse and unsustainable.
+Think about taking the Paperclip machine to its logical conclusion.

+## The Equality Bill
+- Anti-discrimination law can be used to target non-conforming communities like in Europe.
+- Equality provisions can also be co-opted by privileged communities to protect their own characteristics to the disadvantage of others.
+- There are real constraints around the law and the interpretation of statutes itself.